 The bruises which happen in pursuit of perfection can make us stronger as we learn and become familiar with our limits and vulnerabilities in a committed team.
-The friction and fruitful combat that is so necessary to improvement can be perceived as threatening; injury to avoid rather than a powerful step in transforming into something sharply competitive or highly functional.
+The friction and fruitful combat which is so necessary to improvement can be perceived as threatening.
+An injury to avoid, rather than a powerful step in transforming into something productive and competitive.

 This absence of passionate engagement and even disagreement, however, is frequently fatal to any transformation.